-You don’t need to be a specialist to teach meditation in schools.
+You don’t need to be a specialist to teach meditation in school.
 Meditation also does not require expensive equipment, specialized props, or trained professionals.
-There are several free tools for meditation in schools.
+There are several free tools for meditation in school.
 Here is a list of my favorite:

 - YouTube: If you have steady internet access and a set of speakers, you can access guided meditation videos on YouTube.
 I like Goodful because they offer a variety of high-quality meditations that are the perfect length for my students.

 - Streaming Platforms: If your internet access is not always reliable, another option is to pre-download a guided meditation from Spotify or Apple Music.
 Both platforms categorize meditation as a “genre” of music.
 This means you can find playlists and related “artists” easily.